01.04.2020 By Amanda Millyard

-The caveat to these publications is that the Court acknowledging that it is understood that “every family’s circumstances are different”.
+The caveat to these publications is the Court acknowledging that it is understood that “every family’s circumstances are different”.

-Accordingly, if you have any concerns or you are uncertain about your legal obligations, you should seek advice from a lawyer practicing in family law who will guide you having regard to the Government’s response to the ongoing COVID-19 event.
+Accordingly, if you have any concerns or you are uncertain about your legal obligations, you should seek advice from a lawyer practicing in family law who will guide you with regard to the Government’s response to the ongoing COVID-19 event.

 Information about the Court’s response to COVID-19 is being published regularly by the Courts on the Family Court and Federal Circuit Court websites.

 A Statement from the Honourable Will Alstergren, Chief Justice, Family Court of Australia and Chief Judge, Federal Circuit Court of Australia in relation to Parenting Orders and COVID-19 published on 26 March 2020 and a radio interview with Chief Justice Alstergren published on 27 March 2020 is available here:

 The Q&As are available from the Family Court of Australia website: